EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Wounds.md

 # Wounds (Vitality)

 Each character can only sustain some harm before they become ineffective in combat.
-This is represented by wounds.
-Each time character is hit trough armor they gain one wound.
+This is represented by *Wound*s.
+Each time character is hit trough *Armor reduction* they gain one *Wound*.

-Maximum number of wounds character can have is called vitality and is based on race and destiny type.
+Maximum number of *Wound*s character can have is called *Vitality* and is based on *Birthright* and *Destiny* type.

-Destiny Vitality table:
+*Destiny* Vitality table:
 | Level \\ Type | Full | Half | Low | Specialist |
 |----|:---:|:---:|:---:|:---:|
 |  1 | CON + 1 (min 1) | CON + 1 (min 1) | CON + 1 (min 1) | CON + 1 (min 0) |